 - While Google Docs/Drive folders provide some kind of hierarchy to work from, they can often be cumbersome.
 You can't easily see them when viewing a Google Doc and browsing can be a nightmare when you're unsure what folder a particular document is located in.

-- Tettra provides a clear 3-tiered hierarchy that can be viewed from the left-hand sidebar menu on any page in the account.
+- Tettra provides a clear hierarchy of Categories > Subcategories > Pages that can be viewed from the left-hand sidebar menu on any page in the account.

 Tettra's search actually works